squeaker2000/Python-Tutorial/Queue.md

 As you can see in this example, the first item in the list will always be the first item removed when using FIFO.

-In python, we will use the commands dequeue and enque.
-Dequeue is used to remove the first item in the list.
-Enqueue is used to add another item to the list, this will add the item at the end of the list.
+In python, we will use the commands insert and pop.  pop is used to remove the first item in the list.
+Append is used to add another item to the list, this will add the item at the end of the list.

 Python example:

     #Here, we are adding items to our list by using enqueue
-    queue.enqueue("Joan")
+    queue.append("Joan")
-    queue.enqueue("Bridgett")
+    queue.append("Bridgett")
-    queue.enqueue("Alex")
+    queue.append("Alex")
-    queue.enqueue("Stephanie")
+    queue.append("Stephanie")
-    queue.enqueue("John")
+    queue.append("John")
-    queue.enqueue("Garrett")
+    queue.append("Garrett")

     #Here, we are removing items form our list by using dequeue
-    result = queue.dequeue()
+    result = queue.pop(0)
     print(result)
-    result = queue.dequeue()
+    result = queue.pop(0)
     print(result)
-    result = queue.dequeue()
+    result = queue.pop(0)
     print(result)
-    result = queue.dequeue()
+    result = queue.pop(0)
     print(result)

 # Problem to Solve